 Show All Answers

-This project will replace deteriorating waterlines that were installed in the 1930s and 1940s.
-Approximately 5,700 feet of waterlines within the North Elizabeth Street area will be replaced.
+This project will replace deteriorating water lines that were installed in the 1930s and 1940s.
+Approximately 7,400 feet of water lines and 6,400 feet of sewers within the North Elizabeth Street area will be replaced.
 Also, existing water meter boxes will be upgraded to current standards.
 The project will be paid for by previously authorized capital improvement program (CIP) funds.
-Waterline construction is anticipated to last approximately 12-18 months.
+Water line and sewer construction is anticipated to last approximately 18 months.

 Construction will not occur on private properties; however, there will be pedestrian, traffic, and noise impacts throughout the North Elizabeth Street area during construction.
-The city’s contractor will be required to maintain access to residences and businesses at all times, though on-street parking and pedestrian access may be obstructed due to the work area or traffic detours.
+The city’s contractor will be required to maintain access to residences and businesses at all times, though on-street parking and pedestrian access may be obstructed due to the work area or traffic detours during construction.

 All property owners will be notified in advance of construction near their property; this includes any planned water service disruptions.
 Sound levels near active construction areas are anticipated to range between 70 and 90 decibels.
 Due to traffic control constraints, it may be necessary to conduct some work in high-traffic areas during weekend hours.